Bcorp

 Recitals

-The use of Ulule or services offered on Ulule implies Users’ full and unreserved acceptance of these General Terms and Conditions of Use, including the stipulations of the Community Guidelines , the Ulule Community Charter and the information provided in the FAQ .
+Using Ulule or the services offered on Ulule implies full and entire acceptance of these General Terms and Conditions of Use by users, including the stipulations of the Community Guidelines and the information provided in the FAQ.

 1.1 Definitions